CLUBS & ORGANIZATIONS

 Eagles for Life stands for respect of human life in each stage: conception to natural death.
 We collaborate each fall semester to create a compelling presentation shown in Theology classes, and we attend prayer rallies and service projects throughout the academic year.
 To join, please email Mr. Johnson by clicking on his name below.

-Sponsor Contact: Casey Johnson, Faculty, Department of Theology
+Sponsor Contact: Casey Johnson, Faculty (Theology) and Director of Liturgy

 The Environmental Club seeks to improve the environmental condition of the Houston area, and decrease the carbon footprint of STH, while simultaneously learning about and gaining a better appreciation for the environment and wildlife.
-To join, please click/email the contact name shown below, and share your interest.
+To join, please reach out to Mrs. Dowdy by clicking on her name below.

 To access the Environmental Club Fall Fair video, click here.